 - Hernia Mesh Lawsuit | Hernia Repair Complications

 A hernia mesh is a medical device commonly used in hernia repair surgery.
-However, some patients who received a hernia mesh implant have suffered from infections, chronic pain, adhesions, hernia recurrence and other symptoms of hernia mesh failure.
+However, some patients who received a hernia mesh implant have suffered from infections, chronic pain, adhesions, hernia recurrence, and other symptoms of mesh failure.

-If you have suffered complications due to a defective hernia mesh, you may be eligible to seek compensation for your damages through a hernia mesh lawsuit.
+If you have suffered complications due to a defective hernia mesh, you may be eligible to seek compensation for your damages through a lawsuit.